schmittjoh/php-option/README.md

 ## Performance Considerations

 Of course, performance is important.
 Attached is a performance benchmark which you can run on a machine of your choosing.

-The overhead incurred by the Option type comes down to the time that it takes to create one object, our wrapper.
-Also, we need to perform one additional method call to retrieve the value from the wrapper.
+The overhead incurred by the Option type comes down to the time that it takes to create one object, our wrapper, and one additional method call to retrieve the value from the wrapper.
+Unless you plan to call a method thousands of times during a request, there is no reason to stick to the `object|null` return value; better give your code some options!

-* Overhead: Creation of 1 Object, and 1 Method Call
-* Average Overhead per Invocation (some case/value returned): 0.000000761s (that is 761 nano seconds)
-* Average Overhead per Invocation (none case/null returned): 0.000000368s (that is 368 nano seconds)

-The benchmark was run under Ubuntu precise with PHP 5.4.6.
-As you can see the overhead is surprisingly low, almost negligible.

-So in conclusion, unless you plan to call a method thousands of times during a request, there is no reason to stick to the ``object|null`` return value; better give your code some options!

 ## Security